 - Mathematics for Economics by Taro Yamane

-- Basic Econometrics by Damodar N.Gujarati
+- Basic Econometrics by Damodaran N.Gujarati

 - Econometrics by Koutsoyiannis